How much can I borrow as a first-time buyer?

 Your income is going to be the most significant attribute.
 If you have a high sole or combined income—let’s say over £75–£100k—then you’ll be offered more money and at preferable interest rates.
 The other major factor is your LTV.

-Better offers with lower interest rates will demand at least that and, more likely, somewhere between 60% and 80% LTV.
+Better offers with lower interest rates (that translate to lower mortgage payments) will demand at least that and, more likely, somewhere between 60% and 80% LTV.

 Every offer is scrutinised to ensure borrowers aren’t offered something they can’t afford.